Top 10 Programming Books Every .NET Developer Should Own

 This is just one of the many great refactorings in this book.

-- The Design of Sites: Patterns for Creating Winning Web Sites (2nd Edition) by Douglas K. van Duyne, James A. Landay, and Jason I. Hong
+- The Design of Sites: Patterns for Creating Winning Web Sites (2nd Edition) (affiliate link) by Douglas K. van Duyne, James A. Landay, and Jason I. Hong

 This book provides a catalog of "design patterns" for building websites.
 If you are looking for an ecommerce site, here are the components you need to make it successful to your audience.

 It's basically a catalog of website standards that I use as a basic checklist for building sites from scratch and I also use it as a reference for evaluating the design of existing websites.

 - Microsoft .NET - Architecting Applications for the Enterprise (2nd Edition) (Developer Reference) (affiliate link) by Dino Esposito and Andrea Saltarello

 I know I've discussed enterprise patterns with the Patterns of Enterprise Application Architecture book above, but this is geared more towards a .NET readership which is why I consider this the best .NET book for Microsoft developers.

 The book is broken down into the following categories: Design Patterns and what is a design pattern; The Business Layer; The Service Layer; The Data Access Layer; and the Presentation Layer.